-The Company is subject to risks, including, but not limited to, the ability of Alimera to successfully complete pricing and reimbursement discussions and to successfully finance and execute the direct commercialization of, and achieve market acceptance of, ILUVIEN for DME in the applicable EU countries; the ability of Alimera to achieve FDA approval of ILUVIEN for DME following its planned NDA resubmission, and if so, to successfully commercialize, and achieve market acceptance of, the product in the U.S.; the Company's ability, and that of its collaboration partners, to obtain adequate financing to fund its and their respective operations through collaborations, sales of securities or otherwise, to successfully advance research, pre-clinical and clinical development of, and obtain regulatory approvals for, product candidates utilizing the Company's technologies and to successfully commercialize them, to protect proprietary technologies, to comply with FDA and other governmental regulations and approval requirements and to execute on business strategies; competitive products and new disease treatments; and dependence on key personnel.
+The Company is subject to risks, including, but not limited to, Alimera's ability to finance, achieve additional marketing approvals for, successfully complete pricing reimbursement discussions for, commercialize and achieve market acceptance of, and generate revenues to pSivida from, ILUVIEN for DME in the EU; Alimera's resubmission of its NDA for ILUVIEN for DME and its ability to obtain regulatory approval for, and if approved, to finance, successfully commercialize and achieve market acceptance of, and generate revenues to pSivida from, ILUVIEN for DME in the U.S.; the Company's ability, and that of its collaboration partners, to obtain adequate financing to fund its and their respective operations through collaborations, sales of securities or otherwise, to successfully advance research, pre-clinical and clinical development of, and obtain regulatory approvals for, product candidates utilizing the Company's technologies and to successfully commercialize them, to protect proprietary technologies, to comply with FDA and other governmental regulations and approval requirements and to execute on business strategies; competitive products and new disease treatments; and dependence on key personnel.

-The Company has a history of operating losses and has financed its operations in recent years primarily from license fees, research and development funding and contingent cash payments from its collaboration partners, and from sales of equity securities.
-The Company believes that its cash, cash equivalents and marketable securities of \$17.6 million at September 30, 2012 should enable the Company to maintain its current and planned operations through calendar year 2013, including plans for Phase III clinical trials of the posterior uveitis micro-insert.
-The Company's funding of its operations beyond 2013 will depend on the amount and timing of cash receipts pursuant to its existing collaboration agreements with Alimera, Pfizer and Bausch & Lomb and any potential future collaborations, as well as any possible future financing transactions.
+The Company has a history of operating losses and has financed its operations in recent years primarily from license fees, research and development funding, royalties and contingent cash payments from its collaboration partners, and from sales of equity securities.
+The Company believes that its cash, cash equivalents and marketable securities of \$15.7 million at December 31, 2012 should enable the Company to maintain its current and planned operations into the first quarter of calendar year 2014, including plans for Phase III clinical trials of the posterior uveitis micro-insert expected to commence during the year ending June 30, 2013 ("fiscal 2013").
+The Company's funding of its operations beyond then is expected to depend on the amount and timing of cash receipts pursuant to its existing collaboration agreements with Alimera, Bausch & Lomb and Pfizer, as well as any funding from any possible future collaborations and/or financing transactions.